MLB owners vote to proceed with 2020 season

 Even though months of haggling ended in an impasse Monday, Major League Baseball apparently will play ball this year.
 After the players union executive board reportedly voted 33-5 against team owners' offer of a 60-game schedule, Major League Baseball announced that the clubs voted unanimously "to proceed with the 2020 season."

-The implemented schedule will be for 60 games, according to multiple media reports, though ESPN stated that it could be anywhere from 50 to 60 games.
-There had been concern that a minority faction of owners wanted to cancel the season completely, with players' salaries possibly outweighing the income that could be generated by holding games with empty stadiums amid the coronavirus pandemic.
+The implemented schedule will be for 60 games, according to multiple media reports.
+The regular season reportedly would run from approximately July 24 to Sept.
+27. There had been concern that a minority faction of owners wanted to cancel the season completely, with players' salaries possibly outweighing the income that could be generated by holding games with empty stadiums amid the coronavirus pandemic.

 "While we had hoped to reach a revised back to work agreement with the league, the Players remain fully committed to proceeding under our current agreement and getting back on the field for the fans, for the game, and for each other."
 By rejecting MLB's latest proposal, the union preserves its right to file a grievance over the length and financial terms of the season, maintaining that owners didn't negotiate in good faith.
 Manfred has made the same accusation regarding the MLBPA's negotiation strategy.